Skip to main content

 Iterate Quickly Based on Data

-Success stories like Airbnb, Dropbox, Rappi, Nubank, and Kavak demonstrate that even today's most valuable companies started with minimal versions of their products.
-These stories reinforce the idea that a startup's initial value lies not in the complexity or perfection of its product, but in its ability to quickly validate its fundamental hypotheses and adapt based on real market feedback.
+Success stories like Airbnb, Dropbox, Rappi, Nubank, and Kavak show that valuable companies often start with a narrow proof, not a complete product.
+The initial value is not complexity or polish; it is the ability to validate a fundamental hypothesis and adapt from real market signals.

-For entrepreneurs who want to increase their chances of success, the message is clear: don't invest all your resources in developing a perfect product before testing it in the market.
-Instead, identify the essential features that can solve your users' core problem, launch an MVP as soon as possible, and use the feedback you receive to guide future development.
+For founders who want to increase their chances of success, the message is clear: do not spend the whole budget building a perfect product before the market has answered the important question.
+Identify the essential behavior that proves the core problem matters, launch the smallest credible MVP, and use the signal you receive to guide the next investment.